thanksmister/voice-panel-android/README.md

 For issues, feature requests, comments or questions, use the [Github issues tracker](https://github.com/thanksmister/vioce-panel-android/issues).

 ## Features
-- Face activated wake-word (no need to say "Hey, Snips".
+- Face activated wake-word (no need to say "Hey, Snips").
-- Basic control over Home Assistant components
+- Control over Home Assistant components using voice
 - Stream video, detect motion, detect faces, and read QR Codes.
 - Capture and emailing images when the alarm is disabled.
 - MQTT commands to remotely control the application (speak text, play audio, display notifications, alerts, etc.).